JENNIE GLASS

 Designing

-Their current site has text over the background image, which is difficult to read, so I designed a better layout for the text and image.
-I also included my new navigation and footer to the design template.
+Their current homepage has text over the background image, which is difficult to read, so I designed a better layout for the text and image.
+I also included my new navigation and footer to the design.
+Click here to see new wireframes for each of the other pages as well.

 City Cycles before & after homepage design